What’s Ultrasound Therapy in Physiotherapy? Effect, Indication, Contraindication

 Reference

-10 thoughts on “What is Therapeutic Ultrasound (UST)?
+10 thoughts on “What’s Ultrasound Therapy in Physiotherapy?
 Effect, Indication, Contraindication”

 1. Pingback: Easy Bursitis in Shoulder Exercises - Physiosunit